samdevaprasad/orders/README.md

 npm i
 npm start

-The UI should be viewable at http://localhost:3000/
+The UI should be viewable at http://localhost:3000/  (In case you are not able to bring up demo, I also have a video demo uploaded to this repo for your viewing)